digital-asset/dazl-client/python/docs/index.rst

 ------------

-You will need Python 3.6 or later and a Digital Asset ledger implementation (DA Sandbox or DA Ledger Server). :term:`dazl` additionally requires the following libraries to be
+You will need Python 3.6 or later and a Digital Asset ledger implementation (DA Sandbox or DA Ledger Server).
-installed:

-* grpcio, version 1.18.0 or later
-* PyYAML
-* semver
+Build-time dependencies are handled using `Poetry <https://poetry.eustace.io/>`_.

 Getting Started
 ---------------

-This section assumes that you already have a running ledger with a DAML model loaded.
+This section assumes that you already have a running ledger with the standard `daml new` model loaded, and have imported `dazl`.

 Connect to the ledger and submit a single command::

-    with dazl.simple_client('http://localhost:7600', 'Alice') as client:
+    with dazl.simple_client('http://localhost:6865', 'Alice') as client:
-        client.submit_create('Alice', 'My.Template', { someField: 'someText' })
+        contract = { 'issuer' : 'Alice', 'owner' : 'Alice', 'name' : 'hello world!' }
+        client.ready()
+        client.submit_create('Main.Asset', contract)

 Connect to the ledger as a single party, print all contracts, and close::